cloudstorm/open-angular-crud/README.md

 1. Enjoy! or read [the Basics](docs/basics.md)

 #### Dependencies
-* As of v0.0.1 CloudStorm depends on the Rails Asset Pipeline _We're removing this dependency in v0.1, making CloudStorm backend-independent_
 * A JSON API serializer for the backend.
   _There are dozens of libraries to choose from, see the [Basic How-to](docs/basics.md) for more info._